nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/fw_patches_ext_flash.rst

 There are two supported options for offloading the firmware patches in the external memory feature:

-* using XIP access
+* Using XIP access
-* using QSPI transfers to RAM
+* Using QSPI transfers to RAM

-using XIP access
+Using XIP access
 ================

 If the application supports XIP from external memory, then the firmware patches can be loaded as part of the nRF Wi-Fi driver code (RODATA) and then relocated to the external memory.